seiyria/angular-bootstrap-slider/README.md

 angular-bootstrap-slider
 ========================

 This plugin was mostly put together quickly with the intent of using something that worked.
-It has zero test coverage, and range sliders do not work.
+It has zero test coverage.
 It is, however, registered on bower as `angular-bootstrap-slider`.
 Just include `slider.js` and use the package `ui.bootstrap-slider`.

 Available Options
 =================